Compare savings accounts with compound interest

 - Avoid withdrawals.
 This is actually good savings practice in general.
 Don’t touch your savings if you can avoid it.
 You should rather have a separate emergency fund you can dip into every now and then.

 - Don’t let compound interest stop you from hunting for great rates.
 As we said, top-paying savings accounts often only pay interest at maturity.
 However, a great rate will usually make a much bigger difference than compound interest, so you should still go for it.
 Once the introductory deal is over, just remember to compare accounts again and reinvest both your savings and any interest you’ve earned if you can.
+You can compare savings accounts by interest rate here.

 Frequently asked questions